DaoraDio/Fight-Lights-Pico/README.md

-#Fight Light Pico
+# Fight Lights Pico
-Fight Light Pico is a LED-Driver for the Raspberry Pi Pico that gives Arcade Stick modders the neccessary software to implement beautiful RGB LEDs for their projects
+Fight Lights Pico is a LED-Driver for the Raspberry Pi Pico that gives Arcade Stick modders the neccessary software to implement beautiful RGB LEDs for their projects

 # What does it do?